What to do if I test positive for COVID-19

 Most people who test positive to COVID-19 will be able to safely recover at home.
 Get advice on the steps you should take and how you can access support.

-If you need health support while managing your COVID-19 symptoms at home, call the National Coronavirus Helpline on 1800 020 080 (available 24 hours, 7 days) or your usual GP.
+You can access health support via the National Coronavirus Helpline on 1800 020 080 (available 24 hours, 7 days) or your usual GP.

 For those who need extra care, COVIDKids is a dedicated South Australian service for children and young people with COVID-19, managed by specialist staff at the Women’s and Children’s Hospital.
 Your GP will assist you with referring children to this service.

 If your child is displaying any of the following symptoms or signs, please call Triple Zero (000)

 COVIDKids is a referral only service that gives children, young people and their carers direct access to experienced paediatric nurses and doctors at the Women’s and Children’s Hospital who can provide extra support to those who need it.